NWChemEx/.github/docs/source/community/pull_requests.rst

 template is designed to have meaningful prompts that can be filled out quickly.
 The prompts ask the author to:

-#. specify what sort of PR this is (major, minor, or patch)
+#. specify what sort of PR this is (major, minor, or patch),
-#. describe what's in scope for the PR
+#. describe what's in scope for the PR,
-#. describe what's not in scope for the PR
+#. describe what's not in scope for the PR,
 #. confirm that they have done documentation, etc., and
 #. (for drafts only) listing what still needs to be done.